badripatro/PQG/README.md

 $ python quora_prepro.py
 ```

-**Note** The code given above generates json files for 100K question pairs for train, 5k question pairs for validation and 30K question pairs for Test set.
+**Note** The above command generates json files for 100K question pairs for train, 5k question pairs for validation and 30K question pairs for Test set.
-If you want to change this and instead use only 50K question pairs for training and rest remaining the same, then you need to make some minor changes in the above code.
+If you want to change this and instead use only 50K question pairs for training and rest remaining the same, then you need to make some minor changes in the above file.
 After this step, it will generate the files under the `data` folder. `quora_raw_train.json`, `quora_raw_val.json` and `quora_raw_test.json`

-##### Generate Question Features
+##### Preprocess Paraphrase Question

 ```
 $ python prepro_quora.py --input_train_json ../data/quora_raw_train.json --input_test_json ../data/quora_raw_test.json
 ```
-to get the question features.
 This will generate two files in `data/` folder, `quora_data_prepro.h5` and `quora_data_prepro.json`.

 ##### Train the model